-Water travelling through the intake passes a traveling screen upon arriving at the Klode Park Station.
 Gravity forces the water to fill a large shorewell that has several raw water pumps submersed in it.
-Lake water is pumped from this station to the Bender treatment plant which is nearly a mile away in Glendale.
+After passing through another screen, lake water is pumped from this station to the main treatment plant.

-Upon arriving at the Bender treatment plant, aluminum sulfate (alum) and polymer are added to promote settling of solids.
+Upon arriving at the main facility, aluminum sulfate (alum) and polymer are added to promote settling of solids.
 This water then travels very slowly through a system of rectangular basins that provide a location for particulate matter to accumulate.

 Rapid sand filters remove the remaining particulate matter and clean water is stored in a clearwell below the filters.
-There are intermediate pumps (sometimes referred to as transfer or low lift pumps) which force the filtered water through our fully redundant ultraviolet (UV) disinfection system which inactivates pathogens such as cryptosporidium.
-Before going into the UV reactors, fluoride is added to prevent tooth decay.
-After the UV reactors, sodium hypochlorite (a form of chlorine) is used to disinfect any remaining pathogens.
+There are intermediate pumps (sometimes referred to as transfer or low lift pumps) which force the filtered water through a fully redundant ultraviolet (UV) disinfection system which inactivates pathogens such as cryptosporidium.
+Before entering the UV reactors, fluoride is added to the water to prevent tooth decay.
+After passing through the UV reactors, sodium hypochlorite (a form of chlorine) is added to the water to disinfect any remaining pathogens.